ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 70 minutes.
 Worked on FCC Basic Algorithms: Title Case a Sentence.

 **Thoughts**: Feeling a little frustrated.
 I know what I want to do and I wrote the code to do it but it's just not working.
 I want to figure it out on my own though.
 I know I can.

+### Day 98: May 15th, 2017

+**Today's Progress**: Codedfor 70 minutes.
+Solved Return the Largest Numbers in Arrays algorithm.
+Almost solved Confirm the Ending.

+**Thoughts**: I like algorithms!
+Makes me think back to math class in high school.